-As at 31 December 2020 and 2019 these reserves have been created for the amount of 53,905 thousand Tenge (Notes 10 and 13).
+As at 31 December 2021 and 2020 these reserves have been created for the amount of 53,896 thousand Tenge and 53,905 thousand Tenge, respectively (Notes 10, 13).

 Allowances for financial assets

 The Company recognises allowances for expected credit losses for trade accounts receivable and funds in credit institutions (cash and cash equivalents, bank deposits).